KubeWatch-Monitoring/KubeWatch/Documentation/security-assessments/security-assessment_2022.05.19.md

 -   `X-Content-Type-Options`

-The `anti-clickjacking X-Frame-Options` header prevents an clickjacking attack on server-side which is described in more detail here: [OWASP - Clickjacking](https://owasp.org/www-community/attacks/Clickjacking).
+The `anti-clickjacking X-Frame-Options` header prevents a clickjacking attack on server-side which is described in more detail here: [OWASP - Clickjacking](https://owasp.org/www-community/attacks/Clickjacking).